 Once it seems it is almost dry from your blotting, pour a small amount of water onto the stained area and continue blotting up the liquid.
 This dilutes the remaining tea a little bit, but you will still be able to soak it up with a clean cloth.

-After, this repeatedly comes up clean, use a carpet stain remover according to the directions.
+Once the cloth repeatedly comes up clean, use a carpet stain remover according to the directions.
 Always test the stain remover on a hidden spot of carpet first, like under furniture or in an out-of-the-way corner of the room.
 You want to make sure that the stain remover is not too strong that it will strip the color of your carpet or rug.

 What About a Stingy Stain?